muratk5n/thirdwave/en/index.md

 ---

-The American Conservative: "'In Trump’s first term, these realist impulses were muted and sometimes stopped by hawkish national security staffers who did not share his vision.
+The American Conservative: "'In Trump’s first term [his] realist impulses were muted and sometimes stopped by hawkish national security staffers who did not share his vision.
 But having learned that personnel is policy, Trump will not make this mistake again'